allenjlee/hatch/README.md

-## Hatch was first created in a private repository, 203 commits - 2 contributors.
+## Hatch was first created in a private repository, 203 commits - 2 contributors (made with Allen Liu).
 ## See the website at: https://hatch-mit.herokuapp.com

 ## Hatch - Browse.
 Eat.
 Hangout.